NextronSystems/thor-util-manual/usage/upgrade-and-updates.rst

 (Windows) or ``thor-util`` (Linux, macOS).

 .. note::
-   THOR Util can not update THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
+   THOR Util cannot update THOR binaries and signatures whose license was obtained through the ASGARD Management Center.
-   Use the Management Center API for this.
-Only the Nextron Customer Portal is accepted as a license source.
+   Use the Management Center API for these updates.
+THOR Util only accepts the Nextron Customer Portal as a license source.

 Running ``thor-util --help`` shows three options that seem to have a very similar meaning: "upgrade", "update" and "download".

-The difference is that the "download" option downloads a full pack with all config files while the "upgrade" option fetches a full package but excludes the config files to avoid accidental overwrites of local config files (like: ``thor.yml``, ``falsepositive_filters.cfg``, etc.).
+The "download" option downloads a full package including all configuration files.
+The "upgrade" option fetches a full package but excludes configuration files to avoid overwriting local files such as ``thor.yml`` or ``falsepositive_filters.cfg``.

 The "update" option retrieves only the newest signature pack (not the program files).